 The position sent in packet 0x8F-AC depends on the Receiver Operating Mode and on self-survey activity.
 When a self-survey is in progress, the position sent is the running average of all of the position fixes collected so far.
 When the self-survey ends or whenever the receiver is using a time-only operating mode, then the position sent is the position the receiver is using to perform time-only fixes.
-When the self-survey is disabled or otherwise inactive and the receiver is using a position fix operating mode, then the position sent is the position fix computed on the last second.
+When the self-survey is disabled or otherwise inactive and the receiver is using a position fix operating mode, then the position sent is the position sent is the position sent is the position fix operating mode, then the position sent is the position sent is the position fix computed on the last second.